pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/06_Plugin_Backend_UI.md

 | preOpenDocument | before document is opened, document and type are passed as parameters |
 | postOpenDocument | after document is opened, document and type are passed as parameters |
 | preOpenObject | before object is opened, object and type are passed as parameters |
+| preSaveObject | before object is saved, object and type are passed as parameters
 | postOpenObject | after object is opened, object and type are passed as parameters |
 | prepareAssetTreeContextMenu | before context menu is opened, menu, tree class and asset record are passed as parameters |
 | prepareObjectTreeContextMenu | before context menu is opened, menu, tree class and object record are passed as parameters |